zachsents/dollar-waitlist-2/README.md

 `SEND_PAYOUT_REQUEST_URL`: The URL of a webhook for when someone requests a payout.
 I was just using a [WorkflowDog](https://workflow.dog) automation that sent me an email, but I recommend writing some additional code to handle this via an email API like [Resend](https://resend.com).

+`LETS_ENCRYPT_DIR`: The directory where your Let's Encrypt SSL certificates were placed.
+See SSL section for more info. e.g. `/etc/letsencrypt/live/dollarwaitlist.com`

 ### Firebase

 You'll need to create a Firebase project.
 Once in your project dashboard, you'll need to get 2 sets of credentials.